-- In most applications, the VTM module will be powered by an upstream PRMTM regulator which provides a 10ms VC pulse during start up.
-In these applications the VC pins of the PRM regulator and VTM current multiplier should be tied together. - The VC voltage can be applied indefinitely allowing for continuous operation down to 0V{IN}. - The fault response of the VTM module is latching.
+- The VTM module will be powered by an upstream PRMTM regulator which provides a 10ms VC pulse during start up.
+The VC pins of the PRM regulator and VTM current multiplier should be tied together. - The fault response of the VTM module is latching.
 A positive edge on VC is required in order to restart the unit.
-If VC is continuously applied the PC pin may be toggled to restart the VTM module.